medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 * Organization-wide calls are recorded.
 * No meetings on Fridays, as we consider Fridays as Deep Work days!
 * Retrospective sessions
-* Daily Standups available in 2 timezones (pick the one that suits you best)
 * Weekly Focused Working Groups meetings
 * Weekly 1-to-1s with your manager